olifrost/olifrost.github.io/about.md

 ---
 ![Oli Frost](/img/olifrost.jpg)

-Oli Frost is an entrepreneur and recorder player.
+Oli Frost is a cultural magnate, visionary, and recorder player.

-Some say this is a lie and he is actually a ‘satirist'.
+Some say this is a lie and he is actually a satirist.

 Most say he wrote this bio himself.